smalekz/HelpMate/Sentiment Analysis/README.md

 Sentiment analysis models focus on polarity (positive, negative, neutral) but also on feelings and emotions (angry, happy, sad, etc), and even on intentions (e.g. interested v. not interested).

-Here are some of the most popular types of sentiment analysis:

-Fine-grained Sentiment Analysis

-If polarity precision is important to your business, you might consider expanding your polarity categories to include:

-Very positive
-Positive
-Neutral
-Negative
-Very negative
-This is usually referred to as fine-grained sentiment analysis, and could be used to interpret 5-star ratings in a review, for example:

-Very Positive = 5 stars
-Very Negative = 1 star
-Emotion detection